[3 MIN READ]

-Partnership is among the first diversity initiatives designed to attract and retain Black physicians and medical professionals in the Pacific Northwest
+The partnership is among the first diversity initiatives designed to attract and retain Black physicians and medical professionals in the Pacific Northwest.

-Swedish Health Services (SHS) and Meharry Medical College (MMC), one of the nation’s oldest and largest historically Black academic health science center, have teamed up to create a groundbreaking partnership aimed at reducing health disparities among people of color and building a more diverse and inclusive healthcare environment in the Pacific Northwest.
+Swedish Health Services (SHS) and Meharry Medical College (MMC), one of the nation’s oldest and largest historically Black academic health science centers, have teamed up to create a groundbreaking partnership aimed at reducing health disparities among people of color and building a more diverse and inclusive health care environment in the Pacific Northwest.

 “We are proud to be partnering with one of the nation’s historic and prestigious Black medical colleges and honored to play a role in educating and mentoring the next generation of talented surgeons, physicians and specialists,” says R. Guy Hudson, M.D.
 MBA, regional chief executive officer at Swedish.
 “This partnership also underscores Swedish’s commitments to do our part to eliminate systemic barriers that have plagued communities of color by attracting and retaining Black and African American medical professionals to Swedish and the region.”